 Because they are not as commonly bred, Pharaoh Hounds have a history of being very healthy dogs.
 However, they may still be prone to hereditary and congenital conditions that can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses Pharaoh Hounds may be prone to include eye conditions such as retinal dysplasia; joint conditions such as hip and elbow dysplasia; and skin conditions such as atopy.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Pharaoh Hound inherits more than just a need for speed, you’re covered.